drush211/Speedruns/Podcast/Dragon_Warrior_1/Script.md

 ## Why should I be interested?

+So the question you might be asking is, why should I be interested?

-If you like RPGs, and are a fan of old school classics, then this is a watch you will likely enjoy.
+If you like RPGs, and are a fan of old school classics, then this is a run you will likely enjoy.
 The learning curve is pretty low since there are very few items and spells to manage, and most of the major fights are fairly simple to traverse.
 Another nice thing about the run is that it's only about 90 minutes for a top runner, and around 2 hours for beginners.
-It's also pretty easy to get to a point where you can run it without notes since a few of the areas are repetitive.
-There is a bit of grinding to be done in either version, but the battles do change up a bit since each enemy is different, and also each enemy is different at different levels.
-Level ups are a major thing in this game, so you will see battles start to drastically shift the higher you get.
+It's also pretty easy to get to a point where you can run it without notes due to the simplicity of the menus and battles.
+There is a bit of grinding to be done in either version, but the battles do change up a bit since each enemy is different, and also the major grind section of the Dragon Loop changes up between levels so the repetitiveness isn't as bad as it could be.
+Level ups are a major thing in this game, so you will see battle strategy start to drastically shift the higher you get.

 ## Which version to play?